 Inoperative; broken.
 The term is also used to mean fallen over (on one's back)

 This is a 20th century phrase, probably of military origin.
 There's certainly no mention of it in print prior to WWII.
-It has been suggested that the term derives from the behaviour of aeroplanes' altitude indicators, which turn upside down when faulty and display an inverted 'W' resembling a pair of breasts.
+It has been suggested that the term derives from the behaviour of aeroplanes' attitude indicators, which turn upside down when faulty and display an inverted 'W' resembling a pair of breasts.
 There's no real evidence to support this speculation and it seems more likely that the phrase is just a vulgar alternative to the earlier 'belly-up', which has the same meaning.

 'Belly-up' is an allusion to fish, which float that way when 'dead in the water'.
-This expression was known in the USA by the 1920s, often related to bancruptcy or other commercial disasters; for example, this extract from John Roderigo Dos Passos' Letters, 1920:
+This expression was known in the USA by the 1920s, often related to bankruptcy or other commercial disasters; for example, this extract from John Roderigo Dos Passos' Letters, 1920:

 "Labor's belly up completely - The only hope is in the I.W.W." [the Industrial Worker's of the World, a.k.a.
 The Wobblies]